 Structurally, RAV is part of a national federation of eight state and territory Relationships Australia organisations, which while being independent of each other, share common objectives.

-RAV's services include counselling, family dispute resolution, Family Relationship Centres, family violence prevention, support and recovery services, mental health services, professional training, and relationship education.
+RAV's services include individual, relationship and family counselling, family dispute resolution, Family Relationship Centres, family violence prevention, support and recovery services, mental health services, professional training, and relationship education.

 We provide these services from eight centres - Ballarat, Boronia, Cranbourne, Greensborough, Kew, Shepparton, Sunshine and Traralgon.